This post may contain affiliate links. See our affiliate disclaimer here.

 When we were full-time RVing, we still loved taking to the skies and heading on far-off adventures.
 That included flying to RV abroad in countries like New Zealand and Italy.
 Now that we’ve got two kids in tow, we’re still part-time traveling and taking our family all over the world.

 We could never have afforded so much travel in our adult lives if it wasn’t for “travel hacking.”

 Travel hacking is where you join rewards programs to earn and redeem points that save you money on vacations.
 This means saving on airlines, hotels, rental cars, etc.

-We’re not talking about cashing in points to save 10% when you book through a reward program (which is common and not at all worth it), but the kind of points that will allow your spouse to fly anywhere with you for free (Heath and I have done this for over a year).
+We’re not talking about cashing in points to save 10% when you book through a reward program (which is common and not at all worth it), but the kind of points that will allow your spouse to fly anywhere with you for free.
+Heath and I have done this for almost a decade!